kbridson/rails-demos-and-deets-2021-test/demo-15-styling-with-bootstrap.md

     end
     ```

-1. Add code to use the helper method to set the active class based on the path to each of the navbar links:
+1. Use this helper method in the navbar view code to add the `active` class to the appropriate `nav-item` element, like this:

     ```erb
     <ul class="navbar-nav mr-auto">